Fans Think A ‘Hannah Montana’ Reboot Is Happening And This Is Why

 Her latest single is 2018’s disco-country inspired “Nothing Breaks Like A Heart,” which is a collaboration with British producer Mark Ronson.
 The single has become a global top 10 smash.

 Miley’s career kickstarted when she played the role of Hannah Montana.
 The American musical comedy had four seasons starting in 2006.
-With the success, came a movie which was a box office number one making $169.2 million.
+With the success, came a movie which was a box office No. 1 making $169.2 million.
 Her acting career also includes roles in The Last Song, LOL, So Undercover, and Guardians of the Galaxy Vol. 2.

 Cyrus’ upcoming album release will become her seventh studio album.
-In her career, Miley has had three albums go to number one in the U.S. — Meet Miley Cyrus, Breakout, and Bangerz.
+In her career, Miley has had three albums go to No. 1 in the U.S. — Meet Miley Cyrus, Breakout, and Bangerz.
 Her last release Younger Now went top 5 and included the platinum hit single “Malibu.”
 Over the past 10 years, Miley has achieved many platinum singles around the world, but her first number one in her home country, the U.S., was “Wrecking Ball,” released in 2013.

 Three of the Hannah Montana soundtrack albums topped the U.S. charts — Hannah Montana, Hannah Montana 2, and Hannah Montana: The Movie.